Albanian cities during the Middle Ages: Foreign trade

 The Albanian cities also began to connect with cities of other Balkan countries and even beyond the sea.
-Such links were favored by empowerment of important trade cities in Italy, as for example in the 11th and 13th century were Amalfi and Venice, and later Ragusa in Dalmacia.
+Such links were favored by empowerment of important trade cities in Italy, as for example in the 11th and 13th century were Amalfi and Venice, and later Dubrovnik in Dalmatia.

-From the sources of that time, tradesmen from Durres, Vlora, Shkodra, Ulqin and Tivar developed their activity in Ragusa, Venice, Kotor, Budva, Corfu, etc. Albanian tradesmen went as far as to Egypt, Syria in East, whereas to the West as far as in Flandria.
+From the sources of that time, tradesmen from Durrës, Vlorë, Shkodër, Ulcinj and Bar developed their activity in Dubrovnik, Venice, Kotor, Budva, Corfu, etc. Albanian tradesmen went as far as to Egypt, Syria in east, whereas to the west as far as in Flanders.
+Albanian merchants have also been mentioned as merchants and seamen on the coasts of England during the 14th and 15th centuries.
 Amongst them Durres tradesmen were the most remarkable.

-The main articles they traded included: salt, cereals, wood of different types, processed in the country plants, leather, tap, oil, honey, wax, salted fish, wine, metals, silk, types of meat etc. As for cereal trade, Durres, Pirg, Shufadaja, Shirgji were distinguished.
+The main articles they traded included: salt, cereals, wood of different types, processed in the country plants, leather, tap, oil, honey, wax, salted fish, wine, metals, silk, types of meat etc. As for cereal trade, Durrës, Pirg, Shufadaja, Shirgj were distinguished.

 In the middle ages, Albania was not only an exporting country, but importer as well.
 Before all, fabric was imported, mainly from Venice.
 In Venetian Albania, it was not allowed purchasing fabric from any other country but Venice.
 Wine, sugar and iron products were bought from Italy.
 Foreign trade of Albania was mainly developed by Venetian and Ragusa tradesmen.
 However, import was much larger than the export.

 In the Albanian cities and markets, many foreign tradesmen developed their activity.
-According to the chronicle from Ana Komnena, since the 11th century, there were colonies of tradesmen from Amalfi and Venice in Durres.
-Besides the Venetians, in Albanian cities, the tradesmen from Ragusa were present as well, also followed by those from Ortona, Rimin, Barleta, Ancona, Zara, Kotor, Vidin, Thessaloniki, Firenze etc. Venetian consuls settled in Durres, Vlora, Ulqin etc. The consuls of Ragusa were settled to work for the interests of Ragusa.
+According to the chronicle from Anna Komnene, since the 11th century, there were colonies of tradesmen from Amalfi and Venice in Durrës.
+Besides the Venetians, in Albanian cities, the tradesmen from Dubrovnik were present as well, also followed by those from Ortona, Rimini, Barletta, Ancona, Zadar, Kotor, Vidin, Thessaloniki, Florence etc. Venetian consuls settled in Durrës, Vlorë, Ulcinj etc. The consuls of Republic of Ragusa were settled to work for the interests of Dubrovnik.
 Foreign traders used to bring fabrics and cloth materials, weapons, ornaments, glasses, mirrors, expensive spices, sugar etc. They had ensured privileges from the Albanian feudal princes, who had waived their right to customs tax.

-Permanent connections of Prizren with Dalmatic, Italian and Albanian coastline cities, not only brought benefits to the city in economic aspect, but they also had their influence on transposing the reciprocal impacts in the field of culture, especially in figurative arts, in medicine, pharmacy and literature.
+Permanent connections of Prizren with Dalmatian, Italian and Albanian coastline cities, not only brought benefits to the city in economic aspect, but they also had their influence on transposing the reciprocal impacts in the field of culture, especially in figurative arts, in medicine, pharmacy and literature.